Mersin Turkey Travel Guide

 The city experiences a Mediterranean climate with long, hot, summers that are arid and mild, rainy winters.

 Mersin boasts a history stretching back thousands of years, placing it among the oldest continuously inhabited settlements in Anatolia.
 Archaeological excavations at Yumuktepe Höyüğü, an ancient mound within the modern city, show human habitation originating in the Neolithic period, around 6300 BC.
-This location alone has a timeline of successive civilizations, including the Chalcolithic and Early Bronze Ages.
+This place alone has a timeline of successive civilizations, including the Chalcolithic and Early Bronze Ages.

 Neolithic settlement at Yumuktepe Höyüğü.